bitcoin-api/bitcoin-api-full-stack/README.md

     width="800"
 />

-To check up on your service you can use the
+To check up on your service you can use this pm2 command:
 ```
 pm2 list
 ```
-command and see which is the number associated with the `UpdateFeeDataWorker.js` process in this case.
+and see which is the number associated with the `UpdateFeeDataWorker.js` process in this case.
 Running this command also provides other useful data associated with your pm2 processes.

 Next, run:
 ```
 pm2 logs [the number of your service]